-Protein responsible for 'bad' blood vessel growth discoveredJuly 17th, 2013 in Medical research /
+Protein responsible for 'bad' blood vessel growth discoveredJuly 17, 2013 in Medicine & Health / Medical research

 The discovery of a protein that encourages blood vessel growth, and especially 'bad' blood vessels – the kind that characterise diseases as diverse as cancer, age-related macular degeneration and rheumatoid arthritis – has been reported in the journal Nature.

 The team at the UCL Institute of Ophthalmology discovered the new protein, called LRG1, by screening for mouse genes that are over-expressed in abnormal retinal blood vessels in diseased eyes.